FLenge1996/EE-551-Project/README.md

 -Division: 10 division problems

--Exit: Player will win once they complete all levels
+-Exit: Player will win once they complete all levels otherwise will tell the player to complete all the levels.

 -Quit: Implemented to exit the game if they dont want to complete all the levels

--Hallway: Used in order to exit a level
+-Hallway: Used in order to exit a level and return to the level select

 -Conditions: Passing a level will update the key and return player to the level select and Failing a level will tell the player that they need to work on the level's math operation and return to the level select